Captain's Corner: Rating the last 5 Australian skippers

 Some big names have dominated Australia's rich legacy of captains.
 Here are the last few.

-Earning a Baggy green, as the Australian cap is in itself a high point in the life of a cricketer.
+Earning a baggy green cap is in itself a high point in the life of a cricketer.
 However, going on to helm the country in a sport that they pride on is even more challenging.

 #5 Steven Smith – 5/10

 It might be a tad too early to judge the tactical nous and brilliance of Steven Smith.
 The batsman with the highest average in Tests since Sir Donald Bradman, Steven Smith has come of age since first donning the whites as a spinner.

 While he is pretty new to captaincy still, his fielding placements, bowling changes and brilliance with the bat suggests that he could be a fine skipper in the long run.
 But he could tone down his aggression a bit and show some positive intent to his mates in the field.